When Cancer Hits Close to Home: My Journey to Early Prevention

 If you, or someone you know, has been affected by cancer, consider donating to the G2 Goes Pink page here.

-Mara Calvello Mara Calvello is a Content Marketing Manager at G2.
+Mara Calvello Mara Calvello is a Content and Communications Manager at G2.
 She received her Bachelor of Arts degree from Elmhurst College (now Elmhurst University).
 Mara writes customer marketing content, while also focusing on social media and communications for G2.
 She previously wrote content to support our G2 Tea newsletter, as well as categories on artificial intelligence, natural language understanding (NLU), AI code generation, synthetic data, and more.
 In her spare time, she's out exploring with her rescue dog Zeke or enjoying a good book. https://learn.g2.com/hubfs/IMG_6361.jpeg https://www.linkedin.com/in/mara-calvello